-Factors relating to a victim or family Factors relating to the defendant

-- any safety plans in place for the victim - the victim's views - where the victim and children live - where the victim works and socialises - where the family doctor or other relevant medical practitioners are based - where the children go to school or go to on a regular basis - school pick-up times and working hours (if considering curfews) - restrictions on child contact from the Family Court - pending Family Court proceedings that relate to the children (eg. parenting orders, supervised contact and day-today care).

-- whenever possible, conditions should not prevent the defendant continuing in their usual employment - whether there is a protection order in force - whether conditions would prevent the defendant's attendance at a courtdirected assessment and non-violence programme, prescribed service or treatment, including a self-referred programme.
+Factors relatir family ng to a victim or Factors relating to the defendant - any safe for the vi ety plans in place ctim - whenever possible, conditions should not prevent the defendant continuing in their usual employment - the vict im's views - whether there is a protection order in force - where t children he victim and live whether conditions would prevent the defendant's attendance at a court-directed assessment and non-violence programme, - where t he victim works alises prescribed service or treatment, including a self-referred programme. or other he family doctor relevant medical ners are based the victim's address.

-Only in exceptional circumstances should the defendant be bailed to the victim's address.
 Eg. the defendant and victim may work together and due to economic circumstances this must continue.
-In such a case, a condition that the defendant is not to offer violence to the victim would be appropriate
+In such a case, a he children go to go to on a asis and work pick-up times king hours (if ing curfews) ions on child rom the Family proceedi the child parentin g orders, ed contact and